HeartShare Human Services of New York

-HeartShare Human Services of New York, originally founded in 1914 as the Catholic Guardian Society of the Archdiocese of New York (sometimes referred to as the Catholic Guardian Society of Brooklyn and Queens), is a nonprofit human-services organization in New York City.
+HeartShare Human Services of New York, originally founded in 1914 as the Catholic Guardian Society of the Archdiocese of New York (sometimes referred to as the Catholic Guardian Society of Brooklyn and Queens), is a nonprofit human-services and foster-care organization in New York City.
 As of 2019, it was the third-largest children's services provider in the city.

 History

 The Catholic Guardian Society of the Archdiocese of New York was established on January 1, 1914, to assist teens transitioning from orphanages and institutions to life on their own, when neither the law nor society provided any protections.
 At its inception, it "had under its care 300 children", with activities all over Long Island, but focused on Brooklyn.
 The 1922 Catholic Encyclopedia described the organization as:

 The Catholic Guardian Society of the Archdiocese of New York supervises the children discharged from the Catholic institutions for dependent children, and cooperates with similar societies in other parts of the United States.
 The children under its care are in two groups, those returned to relatives and those discharged directly to the Society.
 The service rendered the first group consists of visiting them in their homes at least twice a year for at least three years, following up their school and church attendance, their reception of the Sacraments, their work, and their general conduct.
 They are given the use of the Society's employment bureau and recreational activities.

 In 1921, reportedly, "over 12,000 visits were made by the Society's agents, nearly 4,000 children visited the Society's offices, and over 2,000 boys and girls attended the Society's annual reunion".
 At that time, the president of the society was Archbishop Patrick Joseph Hayes.
 In 1978, the Society spearheaded an effort to find foster homes for all of the 300 minority children in New York City in need of foster homes.
 In 1983, the organization opened a new counseling and abuse prevention program in East Brooklyn, which was formally dedicat4ed in 1984.
 In 1985, former social worker Bill Guarinello was named CEO of the Catholic Guardian Society, and was additionally named president of the organization in 1993.
 In August 1992, the organization announced that effective September 1 of that year, it had changed its name to HeartShare Human Services of New York.